 You know who you are.
 That’s why you’re reading this article.
 But let’s be honest, we’ve all been there.
-Whether we over-engineered a project, over-engineered dinner (looking at you, Heston), or over-engineered our last holiday, if you can remember that far back.
+Whether it was over-engineering a project, over-engineering dinner (we’re looking at you, Heston), or over-engineering our last holiday, if you can remember that far back.

 One of the main drivers of this problem of over-engineering that we quite often see, occurs when a designer or engineer is working on a project alone.
 Whether that be a Freelancer, or a resource as part of a larger team.
 Isolation in problem solving can quite often yield overcomplicated solutions simply due to a lack of exposure to other ways of solving perhaps a similar problem.
 It’s something that we always have to pull ourselves up on, early in the process, and stand back and ask “are we doing this the simplest, most robust and lowest risk way?
 Are we in fact over-engineering this solution?”

 Sometimes you need the sense check to stand back and ask oneself, “Gun to my head, if I had to do it differently, how would I do it?”
 And 9 times out of 10, you find there is another, simpler way to solve the problem.